andrewjleavitt/greeting-rb/README.md

 ## Requirement 5

-Handle arbitrarily names of input.
+Handle an arbitrary number of names of input.
 When `name` represents more than two names, separate them with commas and close with an Oxford comma and "and".
 For example, when `name` is `["Amy", "Brian", "Charlotte"]`, then the method should return the string `"Hello, Amy, Brian, and Charlotte."`

 ## Requirement 6